theusaf/kahoot.js-updated/Documentation.md

 - Parameters:
   - ***id (Number|Array|String)***
     - for type "quiz," use a number (0-3) to specify the choice.
-    - for type "open_ended," use a string to specify the answer.
+    - for type "open_ended" and "word_cloud," use a string to specify the answer.
     - for type "jumble," use an array of numbers (0-3) to specify the order of items.
   - Returns: `Promise`